Empress Wu Zetian — The Only Female Emperor in the History of China

-In order to maintain her dominance, Wu used some cruel and strict officers to strictly apply laws; she also established an efficient system for people to inform against her potential enemies or those may threaten her throne.
+To maintain her dominance, Wu used some cruel and strict officers to strictly apply laws; she also established an efficient system for people to inform against her potential enemies or those that may threaten her throne.

 Moreover, she successfully extended the empire's territory by defeating and managing powerful nomadic regimes near the border.

 There were some wars against neighbors and some uprising armies within the nation, however, agriculture, handicraft, and commerce sections of her empire all well developed, and the population nearly doubled during her reign.

 Besides being beautiful, powerful, and decisive, Empress Wu Zetian was a good poet and calligrapher as well, who even had invented some Chinese characters on her own.